 Speeding Pathogen Traceback and Source Tracking for Food Safety

-The company will launch the first commercial application of the RESOLUTION Microbial Genotyping System for food safety testing and public health investigations of foodborne illness outbreaks beginning in 2014.
+The company will launch the first commercial application of the RESOLUTION Microbial Genotyping System for food safety testing and public health investigations of foodborne illness outbreaks in March 2015.

 The RESOLUTION System offers unmatched levels of speed, automation and accuracy for food safety testing and outbreak investigations.
 The only bacterial identification system that provides serotyping and strain typing from complex samples in under five hours, the RESOLUTION SYSTEM offers a dramatic reduction in time-to-answer for pathogen traceback and source tracking to help save time, money and lives.